Theme 1: Research, Scholarly and Creative Activities, and Discovery

-- Total research expenditures increased to a record high of $188.7 million, growing over 17 percent during the past five years.
-Our national ranking for this key K-State 2025 metric improved from 75th to 68th among public research universities.
+- Total research expenditures grew 36% over the past decade – from $160.7M to a record high of nearly $218.6M in FY19.
+Our national ranking for this key university benchmark measure improved from 75th to 68th among public research universities.

-- The university has been awarded an increasing number of multi-state, multi-institutional major grants with an international, interdisciplinary focus.
+- The university was awarded a growing number of major prestigious multi-state, multi-institutional major grants with an international and interdisciplinary focus.

-- Research faculty development was enhanced through a variety of initiatives, including annual visits of new faculty with granting agencies in Washington D.C.; redesigning the internal grant and award processes; and providing compliance training through the Collaborative Institutional Training Initiative.
+- Research faculty development was enhanced through a variety of initiatives, including annual visits of new faculty with granting agencies in Washington, D.C., and compliance training.

-- Research visibility was raised through communication initiatives such as RSCAD Momentum, a weekly newsletter; a presence on social media; an expanded research website; the launch of Seek, K-State's redesigned flagship research magazine; and research showcase events.
+- Research visibility was raised through communication initiatives such as RSCAD Momentum, a weekly newsletter; an expanded research website; a social media presence; the launch of Seek, K-State's flagship research magazine; and research showcase events.

 - To better support our researchers, research administration was modernized with major process improvements and systems development, including a proposal and awards electronic repository system, Cayuse SP; an electronic research compliance system, IRB Manager; an online compliance training system, CITI; Research and Discovery Activity Reporting, RADAR; and Research Information Security Enclave, RISE.

 - Corporate sponsored research increased, with 159 projects totaling $8.5M in FY21.
 The university’s master agreements with strategic industry partners grew exponentially, from four master agreements in FY11 to 89 in FY21.